skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/pages/07_forms.md

 ---
 title: Forms
-description: 'How we work with forms'
+description: "How we work with forms"
 permalink: /work/toolkits/accessibility-guide/forms/
-page_title: Forms
 layout: toolkit
 sidenav: accessibility_guide
 ---

 Making forms accessible is a simple process.
 Each form element should be associated with its instructions and errors, and everything should be accessible via the keyboard.

-### Testing
+## Testing

 1. Identify each form element.
 2. Find all instructions associated with each element.
-  * __It is a failure if a form element isn't programatically associated with _all_ instructions.
-This includes legends, labels, hint text and tooltips.__
+  * **It's a failure if a form element isn't programatically associated with _all_ instructions.
+This includes legends, labels, hint text and tooltips.**
   * A common way of achieving this is using `fieldset` and `legend` tags. `Fieldset` is used to group a set of elements. `Legend` is the first child of a `fieldset` tag and provides context for those fields.
 3. Ensure all field elements are accessible via the keyboard.
-  * __If the form cannot be filled out with just a keyboard, this is a failure.__
+  * **If the form can't be filled out with just a keyboard, this is a failure.**
 4. Check for title attributes
   * Title attributes can be a substitute for labels.
-  * __If the title attributes provides all the related information it passes, if it provides extra information it fails.__
+  * **If the title attributes provides all the related information it passes, if it provides extra information it fails.**
-    * Title attributes are not accessible via keyboard.
+  * Title attributes aren't accessible via keyboard.

-### Examples
+## Examples
-#### Passes
+### Passes

 <fieldset>
   <legend>Name</legend>